Rush providers treat symptoms caused by neurofibromatosis type 2 (NF2) tumors and, when possible, help you prevent complications from NF2.

-- NF2 symptoms can appear at any age, but they most frequently emerge in people between the ages of 18 and 22.
+NF2 symptoms can appear at any age, but they most often begin between the ages of 18 and 22.
+NF2 symptoms can include the following:

 - A family history of NF2 plus a vestibular schwannoma in one ear before age 30 or